-Ciara is the princess of pop.
-Since sashaying onto the scene with her debut single "Goodies" in 2004—which is basically one giant shrugging off of male advances—Ciara has held it down as one of the few young women in the music industry who has singing, dancing, and songwriting all under their professional belt.
+Ciara is a the princess of pop.
+Since sashaying onto the scene with her debut single "Goodies" in 2004 - which is basically one giant shrugging off of male advances - Ciara has held it down as one of the few young women in the music industry who has singing, dancing, and songwriting all under their professional belt.
 Princess is, quite literally, her middle name.

 I caught up with the one woman army to have a relaxed chat about how amazing Janet Jackson is, how irritating fuckboys are, and whether she'll ever do a rap album.

 Hi Ciara!
 How was our shoot for you today?